Financial Aid Policies at Colorado Mountain College

 When you complete your FAFSA, income information from 2 years ago is used.
 There are times where that income information does not match what your financial situation is this year or even 1 year prior.
 CMC has the ability to perform a Professional Judgement and change the income information from 2 years ago to a more relevant year's income.

 There are other Special Circumstances where the information you list on your FAFSA may not reflect your current situation.
-If this is the case, please reach out to the Office of Financial Aid (OFA) and speak with a Financial Aid Specialist to see how we can help.
+If this is the case, please reach out to the Office of Financial Aid and speak with a Financial Aid Specialist to see how we can help.

 Please see the process below: